junxit/us-congress-bills-115/metadata.md

 - 2017-08-03 — Senate amendment agreed to: Amendment SA 752 agreed to in Senate by Unanimous Consent.
 - 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 752 proposed by Senator Alexander for Senator Manchin.(consideration: CR S4787; text: CR S4787)
 - 2017-08-03 — Senate amendment submitted
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the House Committee on Energy and Commerce.